Trevor Reed files petition against Russia with UN, asking his detention be declared unlawful, he tells CNN – KION546

 Reed was released as part of a prisoner exchange with the US for Konstantin Yaroshenko, a Russian smuggler convicted of conspiring to import cocaine.
 The US commuted Yaroshenko’s sentence.

-CNN has reached out to the UN and Russia’s Permanent Mission of the Russia to the UN for comment.
+CNN has reached out to the UN and Russia’s Permanent Mission to the UN for comment.

 The-CNN-Wire